AncientAbacus/US-Power-Outage-Modeling/README.md

 |     5 |   2015 |       7 | Minnesota    | MN            | East North Central | Summer   |       13.07 | warm               | severe weather     |              250 |               250000 |        29         |

 ## Baseline Model
+We both had thoughts on potential features we could use for our baseline model.
+With dozens of columns, we had many options at our disposal.
+Since we had many columns that we felt would have a great fit for our baseline model, we performed k-fold cross-validation on four different groups of two features.
+The proposed duo of features to use for our model were ['SEASON', 'CUSTOMERS.AFFECTED'], ['SEASON', 'CLIMATE.CATEGORY'], ['DEMAND.LOSS.MW', 'CUSTOMERS.AFFECTED'], and ['CLIMATE.REGION', 'RES.PRICE'].

 ## Final Model